MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-server-support.md

 ms.collection: Tier2
 ms.localizationpriority: medium
 recommendations: true
-description: "Provides Office admins with information about the implications of Windows Server end of support on Microsoft 365 Apps." ms.date: 03/01/2023
+description: "Provides admins using Microsoft 365 Apps with information about which versions of Windows Server are supported." ms.date: 03/01/2023
 ---